-Any dusty road in Cafayate will take you to a bodega (winery) open to the public for tours and wine sampling.
+Any dusty road in Salta’s small wine town of Cafayate will take you to a bodega (winery) open to the public for tours and wine sampling.
 Cafayate’s dry climate, high altitude, hot days and cool nights makes it a prime location for wine production.

-Cafayate is most famous for its Torrontés grape, used to create a lovely dry, fruity white wine.
-This particular provincial wine has received a great deal of global praise, earning it the notable title of, ‘the white wine of Argentina.’
+Cafayate is most famous for its Torrontés grape used to create an aromatic, dry, fruity white wine that may even win over those who normally prefer reds.
+Torrontés Riojano variety wine has received a great deal of global praise, earning it the notable title of, ‘the white wine of Argentina.’

 There are a handful of bodegas to choose from, many in relatively close proximity to Cafayate’s main plaza.
 Ambitious wine connoisseurs could certainly visit all of them in one day, but should plan on a brutal hangover the next morning.